EPIC448/my-little-rainbow-v-000/README.md

 Before we start, here's some basic info about HTML and CSS.
 Skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.

 ## HTML Basics
 Hyper Text Markup Language, or HTML, is a way to demarcate a document into different parts.
 Each part is _marked_ by elements (using tags).
 Each element has its own special connotation that the browser uses to _render_ the HTML document.
-Use this [cheat sheet](http://www.cril.univ-artois.fr/~lecoutre/teaching/web/sheets/HTML.pdf) on HTML elements for guidance.
+Use this [cheat sheet](http://www.cril.univ-artois.fr/~lecoutre/teaching/web/sheets/HTML.pdf) on HTML elements for guidance

 ### Elements
 - All begin with `<` and end with `>`, e.g., `<div>` (this last part is a tag).